This post has been updated for 2019.

 Performance appraisals and assessments are just one piece of the talent management puzzle.
-In order to build an empowered and skilled workforce, companies need do more than audit employee achievements.
-Organization should work towards a management cycle where judgement isn’t the sole focus— ongoing support and improvement should be just as important, if not more.
+In order to build an empowered and skilled workforce, companies need to do more than audit employee achievements.
+Organizations should work towards a management cycle where judgement isn’t the sole focus—ongoing support and improvement should be just as important, if not more.

-So what exactly does “ongoing performance management” look like?
+So what exactly does “continuous performance management” look like?

-It’s a series of continuous events that include the following processes and benefits:
+It’s a series of ongoing events that include the following processes and benefits:

-- Development planning: Employees need regular, quality feedback on their performance and specific details on how they can improve.
+- Development planning.
+Employees need regular, quality feedback on their performance and specific details on how they can improve.
 Once skill gaps are identified, employees have clear insight into the skills they need to develop if they wish to progress in their career.
 Be sure that your workforce knows the purpose of performance management is to aid in their development and give them control over their career progression.
-Organizations that assign learning based on performance reviews see 38 percent better engagement and 61 percent greater amount of positions with a ready and willing successor identified.
+According to SMWire, employees that receive opportunities for learning and development are more engaged at work, which is better for your bottom line.

 Performance management doesn’t end once a performance appraisal is delivered.
 Managers should take an integrated approach to employee learning.
 This means creating development plans that support an employee’s goals, career interests, and potential, as well as the organization’s business and talent needs.
 Evaluation is only effective when used as a tool for growth and success.